The programme for the seminar is now available here.

 The registration period has been extended until 23 June 2019!

-For details on the application procedure consult the application procedure page.
-The application deadline is 31 May 2019.
+For details on the registration process see the application procedure page.

 We are delighted to announce that the Erik Castrén Institute and the UEF Law School are organising the Helsinki Summer Seminar on International Law on ‘International Environmental Law: Process as Decline’ on 26 – 30 August 2019.